 Prior to her career in public relations Renée worked in the news media, which included positions at CNN, MSNBC and Air America Radio.
 She holds a B.S. in broadcast journalism from the University of Illinois at Urbana-Champaign.

-Avalon works with PR Collaborative's public policy portfolio, conducting grassroots and media outreach, creating social media and digital content, and leading PR Collaborative’s design and creative services.
-Her portfolio includes public health clients like the de Beaumont Foundation, the BUILD Health Challenge, and the Practical Playbook as well as environmental issues and books.
+Avalon manages PR Collaborative's public policy portfolio, conducting media and grassroots outreach, creating social media and digital content, developing newsletters and blog posts, and leading PR Collaborative’s design and creative services.
+Her portfolio includes various public health clients, like the de Beaumont Foundation, the BUILD Health Challenge, and the Practical Playbook as well as environmental issue-based clients, like Conservation X Labs.

 Avalon joined PR Collaborative in January 2014, supporting the film division’s work with grassroots marketing and outreach for films and festivals.
-In August 2015, she transitioned to the public policy portfolio while continuing to support PR Collaborative’s cultural and international programming.
+In August 2015, she transitioned to the public policy portfolio while continuing to support PR Collaborative’s film portfolio as well as as cultural and international programming.

 Avalon graduated from George Mason University in May 2014 with a BA in Communication (with a concentration in Public Relations) and a minor in Business.
 During her studies, she also gained experience in consumer PR, journalism, and event planning.